-- A. Transfer of Development Rights, if applicable (TCC 20.62) - B. Programmatic mitigation options such as mitigation banking or, in-lieu fee (if available).
-For Thurston County, the Thurston County In-Lieu Fee program shall be utilized for wetland impacts, once the program is adopted.
-Impacts to Oregon spotted frog habitat shall be mitigated according to the Thurston County HCP, once adopted. - C. Documented voluntary restoration activities which occur on the property after adoption of this Program and are not related to compensatory mitigation required by Thurston County.
-A mitigation report (see Chapter 19.700.110) documenting current conditions must be agreed upon by Thurston County permit reviewers before implementing the mitigation plan in order to establish baseline conditions.
+- A. Transfer of Development Rights, if applicable (TCC 20.62) - B. Programmatic, off-site mitigation options such as mitigation banking or in-lieu fee (if available).
+Impacts to Oregon spotted frog habitat shall be mitigated according to Chapter 17.40 TCC, the Thurston County HCP. - C. Documented voluntary restoration activities meeting the requirements of Paragraph 400.110(B)(5) (advanced mitigation).
+A mitigation plan (see Section 19.700.112) documenting current conditions must be agreed upon by Thurston County before implementing the mitigation plan in order to establish baseline conditions.
 Mitigation credit for the voluntary restoration/enhancement activities shall be determined upon application for the proposal that requires mitigation. - D. Other options from Chapters 5-8 of the Thurston County Shoreline Inventory and Characterization report and Appendix C of this Program, where demonstrated that such options shall achieve no net loss of shoreline ecological functions for the proposed development activity.
 Such options may not be utilized if they have been specifically identified for use of public restoration funds, except where approved through a public-private partnership. - E. Other options commensurate with the level of proposed impact, as may be identified in approved guidance principles for local jurisdictions that provide options to achieve no net loss of shoreline ecological functions.